MasonFlint44/datapath/README.md

 Easily navigate nested data structures for building readable data pipelines.

-`datapath` offers an intuitive way to access and manipulate nested data structures in Python, making it easier to build clean and readable data pipelines.
-This package is particularly useful when dealing with complex data types such as nested dictionaries and lists.
-It leverages a class named `Path` to simplify the process of data traversal.

-## Features

-- **Easy navigation of nested data**: Use simple attribute and item access to traverse nested dictionaries and lists.
-- **Flexible data retrieval**: Retrieve data with optional type checking and default values if the path does not exist or leads to an error.
-- **Enhanced readability**: Create more readable code by abstracting complex data access into straightforward, path-based retrievals.

 ## Use case

 Do you ever find yourself writing ugly code to access nested values?
 Fret no longer!